Languages and Cultures

 Our students are equally adventuresome, and many of our majors and minors study abroad, in Europe, Asia, Central and South America.
 Information on available programs in addition to the above Fulbright projects may be found on the individual language program pages; please also consult our information and forms for scholarship awards for study abroad.

 The Department also offers Graduate Programs: in place of our M.A. and M.Ed. degrees in French and Spanish, we now offer a new combined Master of Arts in Languages and Cultures in conjunction with Millersville University, in French, German or Spanish.

 Our undergraduate and graduate program graduates pursue many careers using these languages, including teaching at all levels, law, international relations, the travel industry, marketing, and services in a wide variety of regional and national companies.
 Our graduates bring to the job high quality professional training and multicultural perspectives on the world.
 We offer a new Internship program, LAN 425 and LAN 525, for 3-12 credits, for on the job language experience.

 Students wishing to study any languages offered in our language program should take a Placement Test in our Language Learning Center in 200 Main.
-THE PLACEMENT TEST IS TAKEN FOR THE EXPRESS PURPOSE OF INDICATING THE LEVEL AT WHICH A STUDENT SHOULD BEGIN STUDY OF THE LANGUAGE.
+The Placement test is taken for the express purpose of indicating the level at which a student should being study of the language.
 Students do not receive university credit for any language course they place out of on the placement test.
-Credit for such lower level courses may be obtained by taking the CLEP or Credit by Exam test for a course BEFORE enrolling in a higher level course.
+Credit for such lower level courses may be obtained by taking the CLEP or Credit by Exam (CBE) test for a course BEFORE enrolling in a higher level course.
 Minors and majors in a language must still complete the number of courses required by the department.